timche/csgo-server-configs/README.md

 ### `knife_taser.cfg`

-Config for knife rounds with taser and kevlar vest.
+Same as `knife.cfg`, but with taser.

 Useful for knife rounds with a twist.

 ### `knife_he.cfg`

-Config for knife rounds with HE grenade and kevlar vest.
+Same as `knife.cfg`, but with HE grenade.

 Useful for knife rounds with a twist.

 ### `knife_taser_he.cfg`

-Config for knife rounds with taser, HE grenade and kevlar vest.
+Same as `knife.cfg`, but with taser and HE grenade.

 Useful for knife rounds with a twist.